Helen Forrest

 Photo of Helen Forrest

-One of the most popular female vocalists of the swing era, Helen Forrest worked with three top bands in the late 1930s and early 1940s, her voice appearing on several hit songs.
-She continued her success as a solo artist during the middle of the 1940s, charting several more hits and co-starring in her own radio show.
-Her popularity began to decline after the war, and she semi-retired in the late 1940s.
-Forrest came out of her retirement during the following decade and continued singing into the early 1990s.
+One of the most popular female vocalists of the swing era, Helen Forrest worked with three top bands, her voice appearing on several hit songs.
+She launched a successful solo career in late 1943, charting more songs over the next few years and co-starring with Dick Haymes in her own radio show.
+Her popularity began to decline after the war, however, and she semi-retired in the late 1940s.
+Forrest returned to full-time singing in the mid-1950s and remained active into the 1990s.

 Band Years